roberts-fullstack/bs-paint/README.md

   * A tool that colors a square and its neighbors.
   * A tool that combines colors.
 For example, if the color is red and you paint it yellow with this tool, you get orange.
   * A tool that allows you to select multiple squares for painting on all of them at once.

+##### Changing Canvas Size

+We have a 10x10 canvas right now, but you can add more if you'd like using the method outlined in the code comments!